-- 1. Provision of Useful and Safe Products and Services - 2.
+- 1 Provision of Useful and Safe Products and Services - 2.
 Enhancement of Technological Capabilities - 3.
 Promotion of Sound Business Management - 4.
 Contribution to Preservation of the Global Environment - 5.
 Compliance with Laws and Social Norms and Fair and Proper Business Activities - 6.
 Social Contribution and Elimination of Antisocial Forces - 7.
 Respect to Human Rights and Considerations of Occupational Health and Safety (Including Responsible Procurement of Minerals) - 8.
 Disclosure of Information and Promotion of Communication with Society - 9.
-Maintenance of Confidentiality and Information Security
+Maintenance of Confidentiality and Information Security https://sumitomoelectric.com/sustainability/csr/quideline

-For the entire guidelines, please see the following page. https://sumitomoelectric.com/sustainability/csr/quideline